Dental Implant Marketing: Strategies to Get More Patients

-Use a social media automation tool (we like Hootsuite) to make sure your blog post share goes out when most of your followers are online and engaging.
+You can use social media tools (we like Hootsuite) to make sure your blog posts are shared when most of your followers are online and engaging with new content.
 For most platforms, you should share your content more than once to get the most attention.
-You can promote the same post on Twitter 4 or 5 times (because the half life of a tweet is so short), and on Facebook a couple times, for example.
-For less busy platforms one share should be adequate.
+You can promote the same post on Twitter 4 or 5 times (because the half-life of a Tweet is so short), and on Facebook and Instagram a couple of times, for example.
+For less busy platforms such as Pinterest, one share should be adequate.

-You also want to be sure you are monitoring your posts and watch for questions or comments and respond appropriately.
+You also want to be sure you’re monitoring your posts.
+When someone asks a question or leaves a comment, you’ll need to respond appropriately.
 This gives you the opportunity to build an interactive relationship with your followers and lets them know there is a real person behind the posts.

 For businesses, including your dental office, social media has become a platform for customer service.
 Disgruntled patients may air their complaints there.
 It’s your job to respond and try to resolve the issue.
 Otherwise prospective patients will see the bad news.